 Many people find it helpful to talk with others who can identify with your situation and provide support.
 Your local NAMI offers free education programs and support groups that connect you with others affected by mental health conditions themselves or in their family.
 These groups and courses provide information on mental health conditions, symptoms, recovery strategies and coping tips.

 NAMI support communities are also available using technology 24/7.
-Online discussion groups offer engaged, supportive online communities and NAMI AIR, a mobile app, allows you to connect anywhere.
+Online discussion groups offer engaged, supportive online communities that allow you to connect anywhere.

 Can NAMI recommend a doctor or mental health facility?

 NAMI doesn’t recommend or endorse mental health providers or facilities as we can’t speak to the quality of their care.
 Information about mental health treatment and services and finding mental health professionals will help you locate treatment services and make informed decisions about what’s best for you or a loved one.